Corelle Expressions Livingware (1977)

 Vintage Corning Corelle dishes – Plates, bowls, cups (1981)

-Our new Corelle Traditions livingware carries on the traditions we’ve always upheld.
-Beauty.
-And durability.
+Four new traditions that will last for years: Our new Corelle Traditions livingware carries on the traditions we’ve always upheld.

 Pyrex Ware: Old Town Blue (early 1970s)